State Highway 40 (Andhra Pradesh)

 State Highway 40 is a state highway in the Indian state of Andhra Pradesh.
-It connects Rajahmundry and Samalkota of East Godavari district of the state.
+It connects Rajahmundry, East Godavari district and Samalkota, Kakinada district of the state.

 Route

 The route starts at Rajahmundry and passes through Dwarapudi, Anaparthy, Biccavolu and ends at Samalkota.
 The highway is being upgraded as it is one of the major roads of the Petroleum, Chemicals and Petrochemicals Investment Region (PCPIR) roads.